carfYunxl/QOpenChat/README.md

 ## QOpenChat
 A OpenChat Application build by Qml and C++;
 mainly about:
-  - Socket programing;
+  - :smile: Socket programing;
-  - Qml UI;
+  - 😃 Qml UI;
-  - File Transfer;
+  - ♈ File Transfer;
-  - ...etc
+  - 🥇...etc